Brandon Crawford Player Props: Giants vs. White Sox

-After going 0-for-3 in his last game, Brandon Crawford and the San Francisco Giants face the Chicago White Sox (who will hand the ball to Michael Kopech) at 3:10 PM ET on Monday.
+After going 0-for-4 in his last game, Brandon Crawford and the San Francisco Giants take on the Chicago White Sox (who will hand the ball to Dylan Cease) at 2:10 PM ET on Wednesday.

-In his most recent game he had a hitless showing (0-for-3) against the Yankees.
+In his last game he had a hitless performance (0-for-4) against the White Sox.

 Brandon Crawford Game Info & Props vs. the White Sox